Quantum Howe duality and Schur duality of type AIII: Introduction

 On the other hand, various formulations of the quantum Howe dualities have appeared in the literature.
 For type A, the multiplicity-free action for a pair of quantum general linear groups was constructed by Zhang \cite{Zha02}.
 He further showed that the quantum Howe duality implies the Schur-Jimbo duality.
 In a different approach, Toledano Laredo \cite{TL02} established a quantum version of the dual pair $(\gl_M,\gl_N)$ and studied the braid group actions in this duality.
 Using the web categories, Cautis-Kamnitzer-Morrison \cite{CKM14} established a type A skew $q$-Howe duality.

 Beyond type A, Letzter's iquantum groups naturally arise in the $q$-Howe dualities.
 Noumi-Umeda-Wakayama \cite{NUW96} constructed quantum analogues of the dual pairs ($\sl_2$, $\so_n$) and ($\sp_2$, $\so_n$), where the non-standard quantum groups $U_q'(\so_n)$ appears.
 It is now understood that the non-standard quantum groups are special cases of iquantum groups.
-Using the web categories, Sartori-Tubbenhauer \cite{ST19} established the $q$-Howe duality of type BCD, where usual quantum groups appear on one side and the iquantum groups appear on the other side.
+Using the web categories, Sartori-Tubbenhauer \cite{ST19} established the $q$-Howe dualities of type BCD, where usual quantum groups appear on one side and the iquantum groups appear on the other side.
+A quantum super version of type BCD How dualities was recently established in \cite{BaKw25}.

 Via a geometric approach, Wang realized in \cite{Wa01} the Howe duality of type A using the type A partial flag varieties.
 In \cite{LX22}, Luo-Xu generalized this construction to type BCD partial flag varieties and obtained a duality for a pair of iquantum groups of quasi-split type AIII, which we refer to as the iHowe duality.